After three nights in Avignon, Peter and I boarded a train and arrived in Lyon about an hour later, at 1:15pm.

-And any chance of taking a decent photo was dead on arrival.
-As we walked around, I found one tiled art installation which was my favorite of the three I’d found up to that point.
+As we walked around, I found one tiled art installation.
+It was my favorite of the three I’d found up to that point.

 This artist, @mifamosa, creates art that is a cheeky play on the street name.
 In the photo below, Place de la Baleine translates as Square of the Whale or Whale Square.